 Migraine Attacks Linked to the Biliary System

 Migraine is a neurovascular disorder with various gastrointestinal and autonomic symptoms like light and sound aversion.
 It is recurring and untreatable at the moment, making it an extremely disabling condition.
-Migraine is complex and still not fully understood but some of the factors believed to play a role in its development include genetics, hormones, diet, food allergens, and environmental factors.
+Migraine is complex and still not fully understood, but some of the factors believed to play a role in its development include genetics, hormones, diet, food allergens, and environmental factors.

 Gallstone and Migraine Attacks

 According to a study published in the 1930s, gallbladder stasis or dyskinesia has been identified as the origin of certain migraines.
-Liver functional disturbance and high amounts of bilirubin in the blood have also been commonly observed among patients with migraines and gallbladder issues.
+Liver functional disturbance and high amounts of bilirubin in the blood have been commonly observed among patients with migraines and gallbladder issues.

 A 2014 study among individuals with NAFLD showed that migraine patients with non-alcoholic fatty liver disease (NAFLD) had significantly more attacks and a higher frequency of auras.
-Fatty liver, obesity, and metabolic disorders, which are important determinants of NAFLD, are associated with an increased risk of gallstones.
+Fatty liver, obesity, and metabolic disorders, which are essential determinants of NAFLD, are associated with an increased risk of gallstones.

 Other Gastrointestinal Issues Linked to Migraine

-Heliobacter pylori is often implicated in the development of gastritis and peptic ulcer but recent evidence shows that it is also a possible cause of various extra digestive manifestations, including neurological diseases like migraine.
+Heliobacter pylori bacteria are often implicated in the development of gastritis and peptic ulcers but recent evidence shows that it is also a possible cause of various extra digestive manifestations, including neurological diseases like migraine.
 A 1998 study showed that among 200 subjects suffering from migraines, 40% had H. pylori infection.
 Based on their observation, migraine intensity, duration, and frequency of attacks were significantly reduced after patients started medication for H.pylori infection.
 It is believed that migraine is triggered by the inflammation and vascular reaction prompted by the infection.
 There is also enough evidence to show that the bacterial population of H.pylori increases the risk of developing cholesterol-type gallstones.

 Gastroparesis – Partial Stomach Paralysis

 In our previous blog about gastroparesis, we discussed possible causes, symptoms, and treatment.
-Gastroparesis is a serious disease that disables the stomach from digesting food and moving it to the small intestine for nutrient absorption and eventually, elimination.
+Gastroparesis is a serious disease that disables the stomach from digesting food and moving it to the small intestine for nutrient absorption and elimination.
 Typical symptoms include heartburn, poor appetite, throwing up undigested food, and early fullness while eating.

 Aside from extreme discomfort, this GI condition may also lead to migraine because of the dysfunction of the enteric autonomic system.
-According to a study among migraine patients with GI issues, severe or moderate attacks, such as in gastroparesis significantly delay gastric emptying time.
+According to a study among migraine patients with GI issues, severe or moderate attacks, such as gastroparesis, significantly delay gastric emptying time.
 This impact on gastric emptying then affects the intensity of headache, nausea, and photophobia among migraine patients.
 Another study showed that individuals with migraines have meal-induced hypersensitivity of the stomach.
 This means that aside from experiencing debilitating headaches, those with migraine are highly likely to feel abdominal pain and other gastrointestinal symptoms after eating.

 This disease has well-known neurological complications such as epilepsy, occipital calcification or the calcification of certain parts of the brain, and migraine-like headaches.
 Patients with various neurological conditions like encephalopathy, ataxia, neuropathy, and myopathy have also been found to have Celiac antibodies.
 Gluten in the diet affects both migraine and CD.
 Migraine, clinically, follow dairy or gluten ingestion.
-This triggers an inflammatory response which can last up to a few days later.
+This triggers an inflammatory response that can last up to a few days later.

 Celiac disease and migraine share a lot of psychosocial and pathophysiological characteristics.